Technology-for-the-Poorest-Billion/2025-ideabatic-3DPrint/www/index.md

 Ideabatic has developed the SMILE icebox for transporting vaccines to remote locations shown below in the image
 ![image](https://github.com/Technology-for-the-Poorest-Billion/2025-ideabatic-3DPrint/blob/main/Images/Smile%20icebox.png)

-This icebox provides significant usability and performance benefits over existing iceboxes, with a vaccine cool life of over 4 days whereas conventional vaccine iceboxes through a combination of poor usage and design.
-However currently these iceboxes are CNC machined, which is very costly and not scalable.
+This icebox provides significant usability and performance benefits over existing iceboxes, with a vaccine lifespan of 4 days compared to a few hours in conventional vaccine iceboxes through a combination of poor usage and design.
+However currently these iceboxes are CNCed, which is costly and not scalable.

 ### Design brief
 As such the following design brief was given to help Ideabatic further develop the SMILE icebox.
 With the four areas highlighted specifically mentioned in the technical summary.